wp-plugins/photonic/readme.txt

 Tested up to: WP 3.3.1
 Stable tag: trunk

+WordPress galleries on steroids!!
 A plugin that enhances the capabilities of the native gallery shortcode in WordPress by letting you show Flickr, Picasa, SmugMug and 500px photos.

 == Description ==

 Photonic lets you use the WordPress <code>gallery</code> shortcode and ramps it up with a lot of added functionality.
 It adds support for several new parameters to enhance your galleries.
 It supports Flickr photos, Photosets, Galleries and Collections, along with Picasa photos and albums, SmugMug albums and images, and 500px photos.
+You can also enable authentication for your site visitors that will let them see private and protected photos from each provider.

 = Flickr Support =